 Quad HD refers to 2560 x 1440 resolution, and QHD+ refers to 2560 x 1600.
 I tested the game on the latter.

 Fortunately, even at this resolution, the game maintained about 50 FPS, which is still respectable.

 4K/UHD is a very demanding resolution.
 This has four times as many pixels as compared to Full HD resolution.
 Unfortunately, at 4K, the Intel HD 630 reached its performance threshold and could only maintain 30FPS.

 Dialing down the graphics settings could improve the FPS, but if you are an enthusiast wanting to play LoL at 4K resolution, you may have to go up a notch for your choice of GPU.

-The more recent Intel UHD 750 or the UHD 770 integrated graphics cards would be sufficient to support this game at 4K again proving that you DO NOT need to have a dedicated graphics card in order to play this game.
+The more recent Intel UHD 750 or the UHD 770 integrated graphics cards would be sufficient to support this game at 4K again, proving that you DO NOT need a dedicated graphics card to play this game.

-The gist of the discussion is that League of Legends CAN be played WITHOUT a dedicated graphics card; and NO, you do need to have a gaming PC in order to enjoy this game.
+The gist of the discussion is that League of Legends CAN be played WITHOUT a dedicated graphics card, and NO, you need a gaming PC to enjoy this game.

-Any average PC intended for basic home use, school work or office work that typically does not feature a dedicated GPU should be sufficient for supporting this game.
+Any average PC intended for essential home use, school work, or office work that typically does not feature a dedicated GPU should be sufficient for supporting this game.

 Frequently Asked Questions